 [This is a very ingenious invention, and we are some what curious to see it tested.
-The inventor is sanguine of success; we shall see how far his hopes are to be re alized; surely he is treading ondelicate ground.
+The inventor is sanguing of success; we shall see how far his hopes are to be re alized; surely he is treading ondelicate ground.
 For eign patents are in progress through our Agency.]

-MACHINES FOR MAKING BED PINS.--Wm.
-McBride, of Bristolville, Ohio: I claim attaching to a common turn-ing lathe a sliding cutter stock, and providing such stock with two peculiarly shaped cutters, one stationary and the other movable, the stationary cutter being of such shape their if forms its target and the other movable. the other movable, the stationary cutter being of such shape that it forms the tapering part of the pin, while the movable cutter is of a proper shape and construc-tion to form a round head on the pin, and simultaneous therewith cut off the pin from the block ready for being discharged, as described.
-I also claim making all the pins of a set, of a uniform length by employing a spring plug or gauge, as descri-bed, and by the same means effecting their discharge, after having been turned, headed, and cut off, as de-soribed.
+MACHINES FOR MAKING BED PINS.-Wm.
+McBride, of Bristolville, Ohio: I claim attaching to a common turning lathe a sliding cutter stock, and providing such stock with two peculiarly shaped cutters, one stationary and the other movable, the stationary cutter being of such shape that it forms the the other movable, the stationary cutter being of such shape that it forms the tapering part of the pin, while than evable cutter is of a coper shape and such account to the pin of the pin and simulations therewith cut off the pin from the block ready for being discharges, as described.

+I also claim making all the pins of a set, of a uniform length by employing a spring plug or gauge, as described, and by the same means effecting their discharge, after having been turned, headed, and cut off, as described.